Updated on 2024.10.01

 /* 35 */ MCD::OPC_FilterValue, 0, 25, 0, 0

-/* 40 */ MCD::OPC_CheckPredicate, 0, 11, 0, 0 // Check if a predicate is fulfilled and transision in a certain state depending on the result.
+/* 40 */ MCD::OPC_CheckPredicate, 0, 11, 0, 0 // Check if a predicate is fulfilled (CPU feature X enabled etc.) and transision in a certain state depending on the result.

 ...